Analysis | These no-fly zone polls still won’t fly

 As we wrote last week, no-fly zones — and especially one involving Russia — would be extremely difficult to enforce and could lead to a much-broader conflict being triggered, whether intentionally or otherwise.
 One expert summarized: “Do you shoot down all Russian air traffic?
 How do you identify friend or foe?
 Do you take out any ground source that paints you with target acquisition radar?”
 Another: “Risks are both intentional escalation and inadvertent incident that could ratchet up.”

-Even serious and studied supporters of a no-fly zone, like former NATO commander Philip Breedlove, concede that means likely war.
-Breedlove said, “The reality of a no-fly zone is — it is an act of war."
+Even serious and studied supporters of a no-fly zone, like former NATO commander Philip Breedlove, concede that means a likely war.
+Breedlove said, “The reality of a no-fly zone is — it is an act of war.”

 And when you put it like that, it’s likely support would drop even more significantly — given how much Americans don’t want the U.S. to be at war.
 These polls make clear that others showing support for no-fly zones as high as 74 percent are overcooked.
 It’s difficult to summarize the consequences of this succinctly to people.
 But it’s pretty safe to say we still don’t have the full picture.